CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ## Overview

+TODO: add diagram showing how all the types of metadata might interact within a tileset with labels
+TODO: interaction with declarative styling

-This extension provides a formal mechanism for attaching application-specific metadata to various components of 3D Tiles.
-This includes
+This extension provides a standard mechanism for adding metadata to 3D Tiles.
+This includes:

-* Tileset metadata: metadata about the tileset as a whole
+* Tileset metadata - metadata about the tileset as a whole
-* Tile metadata: metadata about individual tiles
+* Tile metadata - metadata about individual tiles
-* Content metadata: metadata about groups of content (or "layers")
+* Group metadata - metadata about groups of content
-* Feature metadata: metadata about features.
+* Feature metadata - metadata about features.
 See the companion glTF extension [EXT_feature_metadata](https://github.com/CesiumGS/glTF/pull/3).

-At the top-level this extension defines a **schema**.
-A schema defines a set of **classes** and **enums**.
-A class contains a set of **properties**, which may be numeric, string, enum, or array types.
+A tileset defines a **schema**.
+A schema has a set of **classes** and **enums**.
+A class contains a set of **properties**, which may be numeric, boolean, string, enum, or array types.

 **Entities** (such as tiles, features, etc.) conform to classes and contain **property values**.
 Depending on the context, property values may be stored in JSON or binary.

-**Statistics** provide metadata about the metadata.
-For example, statistics may include the min/max values of a numeric property for mapping property values to gradients in the [declarative styling language](../../../specification/Styling/README.md) or the number of enum occurrences for color coding features.
+**Statistics** provide aggregate information about the metadata.
+For example, statistics may include the min/max values of a numeric property for mapping property values to gradients in the [declarative styling language](../../../specification/Styling/README.md) or the number of enum occurrences for creating histograms.

-By default properties are application-specific and do not have any inherent meaning.
+By default properties do not have any inherent meaning.
 A **semantic** may be provided to give a property meaning.
-This extension lists the available built-in semantics for 3D Tiles.
-Tileset authors may define their own additional semantics.
+The full list of built-in semantics can be found in the [Cesium Metadata Semantics Reference](../../../specification/Metadata/Semantics/README.md).
+Tileset authors may define their own additional semantics separately.

-There are many use cases for metadata including
+This extension references the [Cesium 3D Metadata Specification](../../../specification/Metadata/README.md), which describes the metadata format in full detail.

+## Use Cases

+_This section is non-normative_

+This extension enables use cases including:

 * Picking features and querying their properties
 * Styling, including generating complex styles that synthesize tileset, tile, content, and feature metadata together